musty-codified/ProphiusLimitedAssessment/README.md

 # Social-Media-API
-The backend api for a social media application
+The backend REST API for a social media application

 ## Database Schema ##
 - The _User_ entity keeps the details of users along with their posts and follows